Topos de Tlatelolco: History

 The organization began when a group of youths decided to help with rescue efforts in the aftermath of the 1985 Mexico City earthquake They mostly assisted by searching collapsed buildings for victims, risking their own lives in the process.
 None of the initial volunteers had any training, experience or equipment, but now the Topos are a professional team which have aided in rescue efforts in Mexico and various countries.

 The group was formally organized in February 1986, five months after the earthquake, in part because Mexico did not have any formal search and rescue training or services.

 Since 1985, the Topos have assisted rescue and recovery efforts in over twenty-two countries.
 On volunteers' uniforms one can see written where they have been to help.
 One of the first was the 1986 San Salvador earthquake, only one year after the earthquake that was the impetus for the group's founding.
 Within Mexico, they have assisted after disasters in Manzanillo, Puebla and Oaxaca.
 They usually travel by commercial airliner, which limits equipment to thirty kilograms per person.
 Most of this equipment is simple, such as picks, drills and eyebolts.

-Outside of Mexico, they have been to Taiwan, New York City, and Iran.
+Outside of Mexico, they have been to Taiwan, New York City, Iran, Venezuela, and Colombia.

 However, they state that the most difficult work they have done so far was in Indonesia, after the 2004 tsunami.
 The brigade pays for most of its own expenses, which often has them arriving by whatever means is available.
 When they went to Indonesia, the heavily discounted plane tickets from Japan Airlines only took them as far as Singapore.
 Once there, the group did not have money for the ferry to Indonesia and had to leave much of its equipment behind.
 The workers themselves made it to Banda Aceh only because a Baptist minister overheard the group arguing over money and gave them the US$400 they needed to cross.
 They ate whatever they could, slept in tents distributed by the Chinese government and hitched rides to disaster sites on Indonesian police trucks.
 Most of the work done was to remove bodies from the mud and debris left behind by the tsunami.

 The Topos' first venture into Europe to Abruzzo, Italy, after the earthquake there in April 2009.

 The group participated in efforts after the 2010 Haiti earthquake.
 The first group of six left on 14 January for the country from Cancún.
 The initial group went to assess the situation with later groups, including the canine unit going later.
 The Topos rescued 15 people alive in the capital.

-As of January 2010, no volunteer had lost his or her life on duty.
+As of January 2010, no volunteer has died on duty.